Newsom’s current proposed budget could be unsustainable - NewsBreak

 Newsom’s current proposed budget could be unsustainable

-The Independent Legislative Analyst Office is warning budget deficits in the billions could be on the way if Newsom’s spending plan is approved as currently proposed, and if the state appropriations limit continues to be triggered by a budget surplus.
+The Independent Legislative Analyst Office is warning budget deficits in the billions could be on the way if Newsom’s spending plan is approved as currently proposed, and they said coupled with a budget surplus it will trigger the state appropriations limit, also known as the Gann Limit.

 As Newsom prepares his updated state budget, he and the legislature will need to balance it in a way that avoids a big budget problem.